 5. Encounters with employers and employees

-We plan on hosting a careers fair in the new year with a number of representatives from a range of industries.
-All students will have the opportunity to attend the careers fair and to have a number of employer encounters.
+We plan on hosting a careers fair with a number of representatives from a range of industries.
+All students in school will have the opportunity to attend the careers fair and to have a number of employer encounters.

 All Year 10 students will participate in a week’s work experience towards the end of the year – this will provide them with a variety of encounters with employers, employees, and other members of society.